-To provide further clarity, the following areas have been expanded:
+To provide further clarity, the following areas of the policy have been expanded:

 - Details acknowledging the need to apply additional considerations when dealing with land located at the frontage of a property with particular reference to assessing whether the land has a public purpose to which it could be put as opposed to selling it to the abutting property owner.

-- Insertion of the option for Council to choose to sell land by any method allowed within the provisions of the Local Government Act 2020 if no agreement can be reached with adjoining owners.
+- Insertion Principle 5 providing Council with the option to sell land by any method allowed within the provisions of the Local Government Act 2020 where no agreement can be reached between adjoining property owners.

-- The five Principles under which the proposed sale price of the land will be assessed.
+- An updated sale consideration under Principle 2.
+This sale consideration has been amended to market value to recognise that no adverse possession rights apply to council titled land and length of occupation has no bearing on entitlement.

+- An updated sale consideration under Principle 3.
+This principle has been retained as adverse possession rights apply to to all non-council titled which has been occupied in excess of 15 years.
+The sale price has been amended to \$11,000 to refelct the current cost of an adverse possession claim.

 - Updated definitions of roads and reserves.

 - Additional definitions:

-- Historical occupation.
+- Historical occupation

+- Occupied and unoccupied land

-- Revenge strips.
+- Revenge strips